-These may be serious side effects that may require medical attention.
-Most of these side effects are rare.
+The above list includes serious side effects that may require medical attention.
+Serious

-If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:
+If any of the following happen, tell your doctor immediately or go to Accident and

-skin reaction which may include rash, itching, redness, blistering or peeling of the skin
+skin reaction which may include rash, itching, redness, blistering or peeling of the

 ulcers, blisters or bleeding of the lips, eyes, mouth, nose and genitals

-swelling of feet, hands and ankles.
+swelling of feet, hands and ankles

-These are very serious side effects.
-You may need urgent medical attention or hospitalisation.
-These side effects are rare.
+The above list includes very serious side effects.
+You may need urgent medical attention

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.
-Other side effects not listed above

-Other problems may arise from the ulcer itself rather than the treatment.
+Other problems are more likely to arise from the ulcer itself rather than the treatment.

 For this reason, contact your doctor immediately if you notice any of the following: